South Africa whistleblower Angelo Agrizzi charged with corruption

 Former Bosasa executive one of four people arrested over fraud in prison services sector

-Former Bosasa executives Andries van Tonder and Angelo Agrizzi arrive at the Specialised Commercial Crimes Court in Pretoria, South Africa, on Wednesday.
+Former Bosasa executives Angelo Agrizzi (left) and Frans Vorster arrive at the special commercial crimes court in Pretoria, South Africa, on Wednesday.
 Photograph: Shafiek Tassiem/Reuters

 The whistleblower who gave damning evidence to an inquiry in South Africa, implicating top ruling party officials in serious wrongdoing, has been charged with corruption.